 Although the terms 'cell phone radiation,'

-controversy being debated globally, the controversy itself is relevant for all wireless
+globally since 1999, the controversy itself is relevant for all wireless

 including IoT and 5G.